wikiwho/wikiwho/README.rst

 `mwxml <https://github.com/mediawiki-utilities/python-mwxml>`_ package is required to get revision meta data and text from xml dumps.
 This package runs on only python 3.

-Running wikiwho
+Running WikiWho
 ===============
-You can check example scripts under `WikiWho/wikiwho/examples` to see how to run wikiwho.
+You can check example scripts under `WikiWho/wikiwho/examples` to see how to run WikiWho.

 Contact
 =======